 SumUp is mobile card reader that is available in 31 countries, although it is a more recent entry to the US market.
 Notably, it supports cards with EMV, popularly known as the newer ‘chip cards,’ and is powered via a micro-USB port, and has a lithium ion battery.

-This mobile card reader solution is well suited to lower volume users as it offers a fixed 2.65% transaction cost, with no monthly fee, or minimum usage level.
-The card reader is available for a one time fee of $69 (£55), and connects via Bluetooth to your smartphone with a downloadable app.
+This mobile card reader solution is well suited to lower volume users as it offers a fixed 2.75% transaction cost, with no monthly fee, or minimum usage level.
+The card reader is currently available for just $19, and connects via Bluetooth to your smartphone with a downloadable app.

 There is also support for a wide variety of credit cards, including MasterCard, Visa, American Express and Discover Card, as well as the newer services Apple Pay and Google Pay.
 Payouts to your bank account take an efficient one to two days.
 Unfortunately, the card reader is required for any transaction to occur, as transactions cannot be manually entered.